Free People Shopping Feature

 Madewell

-Strengths: Provides multiple styling variations using products across the catalog, increasing cross-selling opportunities.
+Strengths: Provides multiple styling variations using different products

 User Motivations & Feature Preferences